Here's How we'll update outdated systems, and challenge the status quo:

 By driving change through open common data standards and new certification models.

-FACT: We’re already helping co-author both; participating in standards bodies and collaborating with the National Institute of Standards and Technology.
+FACT: We’re participating in standards bodies work and collaborating with the U.S. Election Assistance Commission & National Institute of Standards and Technology.

 By facilitating deployment through collaborations with system integrators and cloud-service providers (for administrative tools).